Creating a design system

 • Projects using the new styles fixed up to 10+ accessibility issues

-Elements of the new visual styles began to emerge even before official work on the design system commenced.
-Over the course of a year, I contributed to the design system intermittently, refining components, fine tuning the usage guidelines, and establishing visual consistency.
-Eventually, the business recognized the need for a more unified approach across its entire product suite and the company opted to pursue a single, consolidated design system.
-Work on this system was paused but eventually incorporated into this broader initiative, where my work was used as the foundation for the the visual components and usage guidelines.
+Eventually, the business recognized the need for a more unified approach across its entire product suite and our parent company opted to pursue a single, consolidated design system.
+Work on our design system was paused but eventually incorporated into this broader initiative, where the work was used for the new unified system.

 The Editor Main Menu using the new design system styles